Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 Scenery between Zagreb and Split seen from the train.
 Photo courtesy of Páraic Maguire.

-Option 2, Prague to Split using the Vienna-Split sleeper, 3 times a week May-October
+Option 2, Prague to Split using the Vienna-Split sleeper - 3 times a week May-October, recommended

 Scenery from the Vienna-Split train

 What a journey!
-Scenery between Zagreb & Split seen from the Bratisloava-Vienna-Split sleeper train.
+Scenery between Zagreb & Split seen from the Bratislava-Vienna-Split sleeper train.
 Photos courtesy of Rob Romans.

 Sleeping-car on the train from Bratislava & Vienna to Split Sleeper compartment on the train from Bratislava & Vienna to Split